Are Your Values Valuable ?

 The problem with the ‘values’ in most organisations is that they aren’t values at all.
 They’re rules, or expectations.

-Who likes being told what to do or how to behave?
-Who enjoys having the weight of expectations on their shoulders?
+Who likes endlessly being reminded what to do or how to behave?
+Who enjoys having the weight of expectations constantly on their shoulders?

 The accounts department, not so much.